-125 2.1.1 Fiveteen years of groundwater monitoring
+2.1.1 Fiveteen years of groundwater monitoring

-The WEC has been thoroughly equipped to continuously monitor water fluxes and physico-chemical physicochemical parameters within various CZ compartments.
-AdditionallyIn addition, these compartments are sampled every two weeks at different locations to analyze analyse the $\delta$ 18O and $\delta$ 2H isotopic composition of water, as well as its chemical composition, including rainfall, throughfall, groundwater , and streamwater.
+115 The WEC has been thoroughly equipped to continuously monitor water fluxes and physicochemical parameters within various CZ compartments.
+In addition, these compartments are sampled every two weeks at different locations to analyse the $\delta 180$ and $\delta 2H$ isotopic composition of water, as well as its chemical composition, including rainfall, throughfall, groundwater, and streamwater.
 Some of these datasets have already been published (Hissler et al., 2021).
-The WEC monitoring infrastructure is continuously expanded and now encompasses an extensive network of 26 mon-

-- itoring boreholes with varying depths, ranging from 1.95 meters to as deep as 40 meters below the surface.
-All the boreholes are spatially distributed all over\throughout the catchment (Figure 1) and have screens that cover the range from of 1 meter metre below the surface to the bottom.
-For this study, 9 boreholes were selected along one hillslope catena, representing one unique vegetation type, but several hydrogeological positioningpositions.
-The chosen boreholes include locations on the pri- - 135 mary plateau (GW1 and GW5), in the middle of the hillslope (GW7 and GW9), and at low hillslope positions (GW2, GW10-12 and GW3).
-Groundwater levels in these boreholes are automatically recorded every 15 minutes using OTT Orphimedes and CTD (OTT, Aix-en-Provence, France).
+The WEC monitoring infrastructure is continuously expanded and now encompasses an extensive network of 26 monitoring boreholes with varying depths, ranging from 1.95 meters to as deep as 40 meters below the surface.
+All the boreholes are spatially distributed throughout the catchment 120 (Figure 1) and have screens that cover the range of 1 metre below the surface to the bottom.
+For this study, 9 boreholes were selected along one hillslope catena, representing one unique vegetation type, but several hydrogeological positions.
+The chosen boreholes include locations on the primary plateau (GW1 and GW5), in the middle of the hillslope (GW7 and GW9), and at low hillslope positions (GW2, GW10-12 and GW3).
+Groundwater levels in these boreholes are automatically recorded every 125 15 minutes using OTT Orphimedes and CTD (OTT, Aix-en-Provence, France).
 The relevant data are shown in Table 1.
-The depth reference for the water sampling is the top of the pipe, whereas while it is the surface of the soil for the screen of the pipe.
+The depth reference for the water sampling is the top of the pipe, while it is the surface of the soil for the screen of the pipe.
 The standpipe represents the difference between the top of the pipe and the surface of the soil.

-140 2.1.2 One year of physico-chemical parameters monitoring
+2.1.2 One year of physico-chemical parameters monitoring

-A weekly frequency monitoring campaign was designed with the objective of achieving higher resolution concerning key potential on the potential key processes expected to occur in the subsurface of the catchment.
+A weekly frequency monitoring campaign was designed with the objective of achieving higher resolution on the potential key processes expected to occur in the subsurface of the catchment.
 The duration of the campaign spanned from 02/03/2021 to 14/03/2022, during which sampling was conducted at weekly intervals.
-The parameters measured during each sampling event included electrical conductivity (EC), dissolved oxygen (DO), oxidation-reduction potential (ORP), corrected for probe bias to Eh, measures the water's redox potential redox potential of water using a platinum electrode, commonly expressed relative to the standard hydrogen electrode (SHE) for comparison, and pH, all of which were analysed using a flow-through flow cell system (Figure 3).
-The four parameters were recorded using two WTW® Multi 3630 IDS data loggers connected to the specific probes: the WTW® TetraCon® 925 probe for EC, the WTW® FDO® 925 probe for DO, the

-150 was calibrated in the field at each sampling event using HACH SingletTM Solution Packs for a two-point calibration process (pH1=4.01 and pH2=7.00).
+The parameters measured during each sampling event included electrical conductivity (EC), dissolved oxygen (DO), oxidation-reduction potential (ORP), corrected for probe bias to Eh, measures the redox potential of water using a platinum electrode, commonly expressed relative to the standard hydrogen electrode (SHE) for comparison, and pH, all of which were analysed using a flow cell system (Figure 3).
+The four parameters were recorded using two WTW® Multi 3630 IDS data loggers connected to the specific probes: the WTW® TetraCon® 925 probe for EC, the WTW® FDO® 925 probe for DO, the WTW® SenTix® ORP-T 900 probe for ORP, and the WTW® SenTix® 940 probe for pH.
+The pH probe was calibrated in the field at each sampling event using HACH SingletTM Solution Packs for a two-point calibration process (pH1=4.01 and pH2=7.00).
 In addition to the four parameters, the study also recorded pumping time, water level before and after pumping, as well as the quantity of water extracted from the well.